codatio/codat-docs/docs/integrations/banking/overview.md

 ## Banking integrations in the authorization flow

 You should only enable one of the banking integrations at a time.
 This ensures optimal use of Hosted or Embedded Link, as each integration is represented differently in the auth flow.
-Mixing multiple approaches may confuse users and lead to reduced auth completion rates.
+Combining multiple approaches may confuse users and lead to reduced auth completion rates.

 - **Plaid** integration appears pre-selected for the user, and they are able to select the correct bank account once they continue linking to Plaid.
 - **TrueLayer** integration appears in the auth flow as a set of banks that it supports, ready for the user to choose.
-- **Basiq** integration in the auth flow appears as an integration tile, and the bank account selection happens when the flow directs to Basiq.
+- **Basiq** integration appears in the auth flow as an integration tile, and the bank account selection happens when the flow directs to Basiq.